alikhere/project-microcks/deployment/guidelines-details.md

 ### 4. Deploy Microcks with Default Options

-1.  **Create MongoDB Connection Secret:**

-    Create a Kubernetes `Secret` containing the username and password for your MongoDB instance.
-Replace the placeholder values with the actual credentials obtained from your cloud provider (for managed service) or your MongoDB deployment process (for on-K8s deployment).

-    ```bash
-    $ kubectl create secret generic microcks-mongodb-connection -n microcks \
-      --from-literal=username=<YOUR-MONGODB-USERNAME> \
-      --from-literal=password=<YOUR-MONGODB-PASSWORD>
-    ```

-3.  **Prepare Microcks Helm Values:**
+1.  **Prepare Microcks Helm Values:**

     Create a Helm values file (e.g., `microcks-values.yaml`) to configure the Microcks Helm chart.
 This template uses the `mongodb.secretRef` pattern to securely pass credentials.
+Replace the
-Replace the placeholder values with your actual details.
+    placeholder values with your actual details.

     ```bash
     $ cat > microcks-values.yaml <<EOF